What Decisions to Make & When

 When wood is dried, the first thing that happens is that the free water evaporates until the lumber drops to what’s called Fiber Saturation.
 Fiber Saturation is generally reached when the moisture content gets around 28%.
 At that point, all the free water is gone and only bound water remains.
 The most economical way to dry any wood is to allow the moister content to get down below 28%.
 For thicker slabs, we let it air dry down to 22%.
 Allowing it to air dry over the course of 3-12 months should achieve this moister content (it can be longer for thicker pieces).
 The 9 month range depends on the weather and the thickness of the wood.
 We will check the moister content from time to time to see how it is progressing.

 By allowing the free water to evaporate naturally, you can nearly cut your drying time in the kiln in half.
 Our dehumidification kilns can dry 1 inch thick oak from green (right from the sawmill) to 8% in about 35 days (this is an average).
-You have to add around 35 days for every inch of thickness.
-So, a three inch thick slab would dry from green to 8% in roughly 105 days.
-By allowing it to air-dry first, you reduce the kiln time down to 52 days for three inch thick lumber.
-Sometimes, thick live edge slabs can take longer.
-Once the wood has reached 28% moister content, we will move it into the kiln as soon as a spot opens up.
+Multiple that number by 2.4 for 2 inches of thickness.
+By allowing it to air-dry first, you reduce the kiln time down to 40-44 days for two inch thick lumber (8/4).
+Thick live edge slabs will take longer.
+Once the wood has reached 25% moister content, we will move it into the kiln as soon as a spot opens up.
 The kiln will not only finish the drying process, it will also sterilize the wood.

 Sterilization is a very important step.
 Kiln drying itself may eliminate some of the insects, but it won’t eliminate their eggs, which can lay dormant in the wood for long periods of time.
 To sterilize the wood, we increase the temperature in the kiln to at least 150 degrees after the wood has reached 8-10% moisture content.
 This temperature pushes the core of the wood up to a temperature of at least 133 degrees, the temperature needed to kill the insect eggs.
-For one inch thick lumber, we typically keep the temperature at 150 for a day for each inch of thickness.
+We typically heat treat the lumber one day for each inch of thickness.

 Step 6 - Pick Up